-Learning how to be savvy with your money may seem like a natural part of growing up, but for many of us, it’s still a murky subject.
+Learning how to be savvy with your money may seem like a natural part of growing up.
+For many of us, though, it’s still a murky subject.
 The truth is, being financially savvy tends to mean different things to different people.
-There is no be-all end-all guide on how best to manage your money and get the most bang for your buck.
-If you are struggling though, there are some simple steps you can take to get yourself out of the red and back into the black!
+There is no be-all-end-all guide on how best to manage your money and get the most bang for your buck.
+If you are struggling, there are some simple steps you can take to get yourself out of the red and back into the black!
 In this article, we’ll give you some simple tips on how to be savvy with money and manage your finances better overall.

 First off, when we talk about being ‘savvy with money’ we’re really talking about money management.
 Money management is the organising of your money through budgeting, saving, investing and spending to improve your overall financial position.

-See in order to be savvy with money, you need to have a plan.
+To be savvy with money, you should have a plan.
 How are you going to manage your cash flow?
 What are your long-term saving goals?
 The questions can go on and on!
 So, to get started the first and best way to manage money is to work out a plan for your budget.

-In your budget you might like to start off with a Needs & Wants list.
-Needs are things you can’t live without on a weekly basis ie. power, fuel for your car, groceries, utilities etc. Wants are usually things that you like but can live without ie. your morning coffee or concert tickets.
+In your budget, you might like to start with a Needs & Wants list.
+Needs are things you can’t live without weekly, i.e. power, fuel for your car, groceries, utilities etc. Wants are usually things that you like but can live without, i.e. your morning coffee or concert tickets.

 Once you’ve got a good breakdown of where your money has to go each week (your needs) you can start thinking about your purchase goals (your wants).
 Say you want to take a holiday soon, look at what disposable income you’re left with and put aside some of it to go towards this purchase.

 Being savvy with money also means having a backup plan for the unexpected.
-You can’t always predict big expenses, and its important you have something to fallback on, come a rainy day.
+You can’t always predict big expenses, and you must have something to fall back on, come a rainy day.
 Before you set aside money for specific purchase goals, put 30 – 50% of your disposable income into a savings account.
 This will come in handy should you ever have a financial emergency and can also accumulate considerable interest long-term.

 If you want to be savvy with money you have to know where your money is being spent!
 On top of watching your expenses, you want to start thinking about how you’re spending money.
 Making even the smallest changes can have a big impact on your weekly budget.
 For example, you might save at least $15 a day by bringing lunch to work instead of buying it.

 You might also try leaving your credit card at home and paying with cash instead.
 This could help you avoid rationalising impulse purchases as you can see your money physically diminishing over time.
-Have a think about where you’re most vulnerable to spending money and see how you could try to curb your habits!
+Think where you’re most vulnerable to spending money and see how you could try to curb your habits!

-So, you’ve made a plan and you’re sticking to it, but how can you do more than just save?
+So, you’ve made a plan, and you’re sticking to it, but how can you do more than save?
 How can you make the most of your money, long-term?
 For many people wanting to know how to be savvy with money, this is the real kicker.
-The future can be full of financial uncertainty if we don’t take the time to properly prepare.
+The future can be full of financial uncertainty if we don’t take the time to prepare properly.
 Retirement.
-It may still be a way off for some of us, but if you truly want to be savvy with your money it is the first thing you should consider when planning out your future financial goals.
+It may still be a way off for some of us, but if you truly want to be savvy with your money, it is the first thing you should consider when planning out your future financial goals.

 At the end of the day, you really can save big money by being choosy about where and how you spend your money.
 There is a reason why big companies spend a lot of money on advertising – it works!
 So, don’t beat yourself up if you do get conned by clever marketing.
 Just be aware and organise ahead of time.